 You could do without teachers raising a ruckus when they discover your plan to implement a funding model that will essentially turn students into statistics.

-You know that many harried and hurried parents may not have the time to study the details of the new funding model.
-You know that some feel intimidated by convoluted statistics and you know that you still need a slick way to get the public to think that prevalence funding is the way to go.
+You know that many parents may not have the time to study the details of the new funding model.
+You know that some may feel intimidated by convoluted statistics and you know that you will need a slick way to get the public to think that prevalence funding is the way to go.

 You know that terms like “accountability” and “equity” are popular with the public.